impondesk/impondesk.github.io/src/pages/blog/microfrontends.md

 One of the main benefits of micro front ends is the ability to independently deploy each section of the application.
 This means that updates and changes can be made quickly and with minimal disruption to the rest of the application.
 In addition, micro front ends can help improve the overall performance of the application by reducing the amount of code that needs to be loaded on each page.
 This can lead to faster load times and a better user experience.
 Finally, micro front ends can help reduce the complexity of large front-end applications, making them easier to manage and maintain over time.

+Another main benefits of micro frontend is that it allows teams to work in parallel, which can save time and improve efficiency.
+Developers can focus on specific parts of an application without worrying about how it fits into the larger picture.
+Additionally, micro frontend can help with scalability, as different parts of an application can be scaled independently of each other.
+This can be especially useful for large applications that require a lot of resources.

+Another benefit of micro frontend is that it can make it easier to maintain and update an application.
+Since different parts of an application can be developed and deployed separately, it can be easier to isolate and fix bugs.
+Updates can also be rolled out more quickly, as teams can focus on specific parts of an application without worrying about how it affects the rest of the codebase.

 - Scalable solution
 - Independent Development and Deployment — Cross-Team approach, Faster & Independent Team Development
 - Flexibility — Micro frontend architecture & design principles integrated existing web frameworks